 It could be our gun laws.

 Floridians care about their guns; the Second Amendment, giving citizens the right to bear arms, is outlined in the very first article of Florida’s constitution.
 The ownership rate of guns in the state is 32.5 percent, higher than the national average of 29.1 percent.
-Guns are ingrained in our culture as seen by our notorious gun shows and Stand Your Ground law.
-The Stand Your Ground law was a key factor in the shooting and death of Trayvon Martin in 2012.
-Other debatable laws the state has upheld are allowing one to purchase firearms from private dealers without a background check and not requiring a permit or license to purchase firearms
+Guns are ingrained in our culture as seen by our notorious gun shows and Stand Your Ground law, the latter of which was a key factor in the shooting and death of Trayvon Martin in 2012.
+Another debatable law that the state has upheld allows individuals to purchase firearms from private dealers without a background check .

 We tried, but Sebring showed us that we need to try harder.
 The first mass shooting of 2019 was in Tallahassee, Florida.
 We need to do more.